-Unconditional promises to give to McMillen Health are recorded as pledges receivable at the present value of future cash flows.
-At June 30, 2017 and 2016, McMillen Health had pledges receivable of \$74,300 and \$32,650, respectively.
+Unconditional promises to give to McMillen Health are recorded as pledges receivable at the present value of expected future cash flows.
+At June 30, 2018 and 2017, McMillen Health had pledges receivable due in one year of \$65,672 and \$74,300, respectively.